abdulg/the-tao-of-programming/en/book-1.md

  The Tao gave birth to machine language.
 Machine language gave birth to the assembler.

  The assembler gave birth to the compiler.
-Now their are ten thousand languages.
+Now there are ten thousand languages.

  Each language has its purpose, however humble.
 Each language expresses